 How do we scale governance for larger servers?

 Add more specialized roles e.g., Content Lead, Events Lead, Tech Lead and a formal voting process for major changes.
 Maintain a concise governance document that’s easy to navigate.
-The ultimate guide how to create a thriving discord server with ease
+How to check who restored database in sql server: audit RESTORE events, default trace, extended events, and msdb logs 2026

 Final thoughts